King's Cross fire: Legacy

-The publication of the report led to resignations of senior management of both London Underground and London Regional Transport (LRT), including Keith Bright, the chairman of LRT.
-Wooden panelling was to be removed from escalators, heat detectors and sprinklers were to be fitted beneath escalators, and the radio communication system and station staff emergency training were to be improved.
+The publication of the report led to resignations amongst the senior management of both London Underground and London Regional Transport (LRT), including Keith Bright, the chairman of LRT.
+To improve safety in future, wooden panelling was to be removed from escalators, heat detectors and sprinklers were to be fitted beneath escalators and the radio communication system and station staff emergency training were to be improved.